nricciardi/pave-guard/slides-summary.md

 Rain gauge trigs a magnetic contact when approximately 0.3mm of water is stored into the bin.

 StaticGuard detects a transit when both laser sensors are triggered in the right order.

+### DynamicGuard

+[FIL]

+TODO

+### DynamicBridge

+[FIL]

+TODO

+### Data processing

+[FIL]

+TODO

+### The Model

+[NIC]

+The Model is internally composed by two regressor: the road crack model and road pothole model.
+Each model predicts respectively future crack and pothole severities.

+The Model is re-trained periodically on processed data, in order to adapt predictions to dynamic environment.

+We train the model aggregating all stored telemetries in process phase, in order to obtain enough records.
+Internal road crack and pothole models are trained on respectively datasets, using a GridSearch of scikit-learn to find more suitable model type and hyper-parameters.

+Surprisingly, we have noticed that linear models like LinearRegressor or SVM obtain good performances.

+To make predictions, every day we scrape roads in which there was a DynamicGuard transit.
+StaticGuards don't need to be present on those roads.

+For each scraped road, thanks to Prophet we generate temperature, humidity and so on data of next 12 months of the nearby StaticGuards, in order to obtain processed data modulated by distance.
+Data preprocessing produces 2 features vectors which are used to predict road crack and pothole severities of next
+12 months using pre-trained regressors.

+### Dashboard

+[FIL]

+TODO